chrispham521/PlanIt/README.md

+## 2024 NOTES
+This project was done in collaboration with 4 fellow students during the Computing and Informatics II & III courses.

 ## PlanIt
 PlanIt is a web application that allows users to create custom planners based on a number of options provided to the user.
 The resulting planner is displayed as a pdf that the user can download.